 Getting the right customer data across systems and channels into one place enables you to create dynamic, multi-dimensional segments instantly and provide highly relevant one-to-one experiences in a way that was not previously possible.

 Benefits of a single customer view for ecommerce marketing professionals

 Before we get into the details about how to build a single customer view for ecommerce marketing, let’s review why it offers immense value.

 A single customer view can take your existing ecommerce marketing tactics to the next level — whether it’s increasing shopper engagement or converting browsers into buyers and buyers into repeat purchasers.

 For starters, it helps marketers create a holistic picture of their customers by organizing all their first-party customer data in one place.

-Ecommerce retailers can then use this centralized data to create dynamic, multi-dimensional segments that account for shopping behaviors, past purchase history, loyalty status, and similar data points to personalize offers and product recommendations across channels.
+Ecommerce marketing teams can then use this centralized data to create dynamic, multi-dimensional segments that account for shopping behaviors, past purchase history, loyalty status, and similar data points to personalize offers and product recommendations.

 With unified customer profiles, ecommerce marketing teams can use their first-party data to increase sales, reduce costs, more easily comply with global privacy regulations, and make use of advanced analytics without the need for a massive data science team.

 Ultimately, your goal is to boost sales through relevant, targeted messaging with your prospective and past customers.
 But there are many means to that end: